Creationists against science: the situation in France

 YouTube

-The need to teach
+Need to teach

-What to do tomorrow?
+What should we do tomorrow?

 Teaching science through experimentation.